kashifsoofi/blog-code-samples/restapi-with-go-chi-and-sqlserver/README.md

-# REST API with Go, Chi and SQL Server
+# REST API with Go, Chi, SQL Server and sqlx
 This is a continuation of an earlier post [REST API with Go, Chi and InMemory Store](https://kashifsoofi.github.io/go/rest/restapi-with-go-chi-and-inmemory-store/).
 In this tutorial I will extend the service to store data in a [Microsoft SQL Server](https://www.microsoft.com/en-gb/sql-server) database.
 I will be using [Microsoft SQL Server - Ubuntu based images](https://hub.docker.com/_/microsoft-mssql-server) for this sample.
 I will use [Docker](https://www.docker.com/) to run SQL Server and use the same to run database migrations.

 ## Setup Database Server